 The last put-in, which is at Omaha Beach, is located on land managed by Katahdin Forest Management.
 The turn-off for Omaha Beach is approximately four miles past Ambajejus Lake, and the left turn is marked by a small wooden sign.
 Little Omaha Beach and the boat landing is reached by a right turn about 2.5 miles down the road.
 The road travels across private timberland managed by Katahdin Forest Management, so be respectful of logging vehicles and road conditions.
 A vehicle with good clearance is recommended.
 From the landing and Debsconeag Deadwater, it is a quick paddle into First Debsconeag Lake, where there are three campsites on the eastern shore and one campsite on the northwestern shore.

-Download a full-sized map of Debsconeag Lakes Wilderness Area, a map of the Rainbow Loop Trails, and our Visitor Guide.
-Visiting in Winter?
-Check out our Winter Guide.
+Download a full-sized map of Debsconeag Lakes Wilderness Area and a map of the Rainbow Loop Trails.